mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 ## Class: System.Linq.Search.QueryBuilder`1
-Provides a typed implementation for building and executing queries based on search, filter, sort, and page criteria.The type of the model in the query.
+Provides a typed implementation for building and executing queries based on search, filter, sort, and page criteria.
+The type of the model in the query.

 ### Methods

 #### Constructor
 Provides a typed implementation for building and executing queries based on search, filter, sort, and page criteria.

 #### ExecuteBy(System.Linq.IQueryable{`0},Eliassen.System.Linq.Search.ISearchQuery)
 Composes and executes a query build from ISearchTermQuery, IFilterQuery, ISortQuery, IPageQuery.

 ##### Parameters
 * *query:* The queryable data source.